 We use advanced scanning probe microscopy (SPM) techniques to assemble atoms into desired structures and we use SPM to characterize the properties of this artificial quantum matter via tunneling spectroscopy, time-resolved pump-probe methods, and SPM based electron spin resonance.
 We also develop novel measurement techniques based on compressive sensing and nonlinear spectroscopy to speed-up SPM measurements.

 Want to join?

-We are looking for motivated Bachelor, Master, and PhD students who are eager to learn about single atom magnets and want to use and develop advanced SPM techniques to interrogate artificial quantum matter for its quirky properties.
+We are looking for motivated Bachelor and Master students who are eager to learn about single atom magnets and want to use and develop advanced SPM techniques to interrogate artificial quantum matter for its quirky properties.

 Group Picture October 2019

 Danyang Liu, Jens Oppliger, Fabian Natterer, Nicolas Bachellier, Lorena Niggli